 It is also a great way to gain new houseplants for free and I always find they make a very well-appreciated gift at a housewarming!

-In this article, I guide you through step by step with all the relevant photos of propagating my own monstera plant in water, with all the experience I have gained from doing this at home and commercially when supplying garden centers…
+In this article, I guide you through step by step with all the relevant photos of my own journey of propgagting monstera plant in water, with all the experience I have gained from doing this at home and commercially when supplying garden centers…

 Why Propagating Monstera in Water is Better than Propagating in Soil